 For more than 20 years, individuals and organizations have been relying on the Toxics Release Inventory as a powerful tool for environmental protection.
 Have you been wondering what you can do with TRI data?

-You can also view the 2003 report, How are the Toxics Release Inventory Data Used?
-(PDF)
+You can also browse How are the Toxics Release Inventory Data Used?
+(2003)